Krantiveer007/TestRepo/README.md

 # IonApp
-Contains 2 UI and serverSide implementation
+>> Ion App Contains Two folders one for Login Logout workflow's UI implementation and other for it's server side implementation.
+>> Both folders has a readMe.txt file, which contains start-up instructions.